zenml-io/zenml/docs/book/user-guide/starter-guide/fetch-runs-after-execution.md

 invocation ID.
 {% endhint %}

-Similar to the run, for reproducibility, you can use the `step` object to access a variety of useful information:
+Similar to the run, you can use the `step` object to access a variety of useful information:

 * The parameters used to run the step via `step.config.parameters`,
 * The step-level settings via `step.config.settings`,